FrogsterDev/FrogsterDev.github.io/_pages/contact.md

 ## Location

-I'm based in [Your Location] and available for:
+I'm based in Switzerland and available for:
 - **Remote Collaboration** - Full-time remote work and collaboration
 - **Local Meetups** - In-person meetings and events in the area
 - **Travel** - Available for speaking engagements and conferences